 Recently I had to face some lady health issues that necessitated a pretty serious shift in my eating habits.
 To help boost my natural yeast infection cure protocol, sugar was one of the things that I eliminated, along with dairy, breads, and alcohol.
-I’ve always been a very healthy eater, so while other aspects of the transition are going well, I’ve found it incredibly challenging to live without sugar in it’s many forms.
+I’ve always been a very healthy eater, so while other aspects of the transition are going well, I’ve found it incredibly challenging to give up the sugar.

 There are three main reasons sugar has proven to be the hardest to eliminate: firstly, sugar is an ingredient in many foods that are not necessarily sweet (vegan mayo, breads, crackers, prepared foods); second, as a chef I find natural sweeteners to be an essential flavor component to most sauces, dressings, and other recipes; and third, I really miss chocolate.